Susan Daniel, Chair

 - Successful completion of ENGL 110C, ENGL 211C or 221C or 231C, and the writing intensive (W) course in the major with a grade of C or better and the Senior Assessment Survey.

-In addition to the Old Dominion University continuance policies, the following policy is specific to the B.S.D.H. degree completion program.
+In addition to the Old Dominion University continuance policies, the following policy is specific to the B.S.D.H.
+Post-licensure Online program.
 A grade of C (2.00) is required in all DNTH courses for graduation.
 A grade of D (1.00) in any dental hygiene course will result in academic dismissal from the program.

 International Dental Hygiene